 One thing that is hard to get used to in Southeast Asia is the irregular rise in the stairs.
 In the USA every stair has the same height.
 Here it might be higher or lower by about 3 inches.
 It always keeps us guessing.

-Since we having been living in Southeast Asia for the past few months, we are reading many current event articles.
+Since we have been living in Southeast Asia for the past few months, we are reading many current event articles.
 Here are a few that I found interesting